robinsloan/the-oakland-follower-sentinel/README.md

-# Boarding House

-THe Oakland Follower-Sentinel is a demo Spring '83 client that you can access at TKTK.
+The Oakland Follower-Sentinel is a demo Spring '83 client that you can access at TKTK.

 ![A screenshot of the demo client, showing several boards of varying colors, some with clever styles applied.
 On the right side, there's a panel for publishing a board of your own.](demo-client-screenshot.png)